Parity Sheaves: Definition and first properties

 \begin{cor} If $\FC$ is $*$-even and $\GC$ is $!$-odd then

 \end{cor}

-\begin{cor} If $\FC$ and $\GC$ are indecomposable parity complexes of the same parity and such that $j:X_{\mu}\to X$ is open in the support of each of them, then we have the adjunction map for $X_\lambda$ gives a surjection:
+\begin{cor} If $\FC$ and $\GC$ are indecomposable parity complexes of the same parity and $j:X_{\mu}\to X$ denotes the inclusion of a stratum which is open in the support of both $\FC$ and $\GC$, then the functor $j^*$ gives a surjection:

 \end{cor}